top of page

 Cons

-• Controlled environment can make recruitment more difficult
+• A controlled environment can make recruitment more difficult

 • Hawthorne effect - Being observed can impact natural behaviour